wavemaker/docs/learn/app-development/wavemaker-overview/wavemaker-11-beta.md

 ## API Mock Server

-Simulate a backend API with close-to-accurate responses for developing the UI even if you do not already have a ready-to-use backend service.
+API Mock Server is our own WaveMaker Studio extension.
+It simulates a backend API with responses that are close to accurate for developing the UI design even if you do not already have a backend service to use.
+This is great for the app designing phase, while the backend team can develop the APIs simultaneously.
+For more information, see [API Mock Server](/learn/app-development/services/api-mock-server).

 ## Java 11 Updates Tech Stack But Brings a few breaking changes

 Java 11 version brings along a few break changes and version bumps.
 If you build and deploy apps outside WaveMaker, you must upgrade your build infrastructure and verify the deployment setup to support Java 11.
 For this reason, we introduced parallel versioning of Studio so you can test your application before you upgrade to WaveMaker 11 beta.

-What should you do?

 ## Parallel Versioning: Multi-studio